hcs42/ExponWords/README.markdown

    Finally close it:

         Kill `start_debug.sh` with CTRL-C

+   Don't forget to source the `activate` script each time before starting the server.

 Set up the nginx web server and run ExponWords in production mode
 -----------------------------------------------------------------